-Reared in socially progressive Los Angeles, Drew Gowing rebelled, as was the form, by dropping out of the prestigious University of Southern California after a semester to join The Church of Jesus Christ of Latter-day Saints (the Mormons) on a full-time two-year missionary assignment in Canada.
-Upon returning to the U.S., he transferred to Brigham Young University to read philosophy, and summarily earn the distinction Bachelor of Arts.
+Reared in socially progressive Los Angeles, Drew Gowing rebelled by dropping out of the prestigious University of Southern California after a semester to join The Church of Jesus Christ of Latter-day Saints (the Mormons) on a full-time, two-year missionary assignment in Canada.
+Upon returning to the U.S., he transferred to Brigham Young University to read philosophy and earn the distinction Bachelor of Arts.

-During the 2008 election year, three components to his past coincided when the LDS Church collected over $20M to promulgate the State of California’s Proposition 8.
+During the 2008 election year, three contingents of his past coincided when the LDS Church collected over $20M to promulgate the State of California’s Proposition 8.
 Herein Church, State, and Law collided in what is described as the only instance in U.S. history where civil and pre-existing rights were taken away from a specific and targeted minority.
-And when the invitation came to edit a political exposé the following month, he re-entered the public sector to devote what he calls his ‘second act’ to its service.
+Invited to edit a political exposé the following month, he effectively re-entered the public sector to devote what he calls his ‘second act’ to its service.

 Mr. Gowing is the inaugural editor of Charlatan Magazine.